 International organisations, including NATO and the EU, regard Lithuania as a reliable member and a partner committed to the objectives of the organisation.
 Lithuania is known to actively help other countries in the region on their path towards integration.

 Always supporting freedom and democracy

-In 2020, Lithuanians paid homage to the original feat and expressing their support for the democratic aspirations of our neighbours in Belarus, Lithuanians formed a human chain that stretched 32 km from Vilnius the Belarusian border.
+In 2020, Lithuanians paid homage to the original accomplishment and expressed their support for the democratic aspirations of Lithuania’s neighbours in Belarus by forming a human chain that stretched 32 km from Vilnius to the Belarusian border.

 Tackling global challenges

 Lithuania, together with Estonia and Latvia, has always had a keen understanding of the risks presented by neighbouring Russia and has taken farsighted steps to secure itself.

 Today, we no longer depend on Russian energy resources, which is the result of years of struggle for energy independence.
 In fact, Lithuania has become the first country in the EU to disconnect entirely from Russian gas supplies, calling on other European countries to follow suit.
 Since the beginning of April 2022, the Lithuanian gas system has been operating free of Russian gas imports.
 The decision to reduce country’s dependency on the Russian energy was made back in 2014, when Klaipėda LNG terminal, Independence, was inaugurated in a bid to end the monopoly of the Russian gas supply.

 The Gas Interconnection Poland-Lithuania (GIPL), a gas pipeline connecting Lithuania and Poland, was launched on 1 May 2022.
 The 508-kilometre GIPL gas pipeline connects the gas market of Lithuania, other Baltic countries, and Finland to the European Union via Poland.
 The pipeline stretches for 165 kilometres in Lithuania and for 343 kilometres in Poland.